anseki/jquery-plainmodal/README.md

 $('#modal').plainModal({offset: {left: 100, top: 50}});
 ```

-Or, a Function that returns above Object.
-This Function is called when the modal window is opened and the window is resized.
+Or, a Function that returns the above Object.
+This Function is called when the modal window is opened and the browser window is resized.
 Therefore the position be able to change according to the situation.

 ```js
 var button = $('#open-button').click(function() {